Mati365/ckeditor5-rails/README.md

 <br />

 ⚠️ **Warning:** Use with caution as this is an inline definition of the plugin code, and it can potentially cause XSS vulnerabilities.
 Only use this method with static, trusted JavaScript code.
-The example below shows how to define a custom plugin that highlights the text:
+In order to pass some dynamic data to such plugin, you can use the `configure` method and override the selected preset in your controller.
+The example below shows how to define a custom plugin that doesn't do anything:

 ```rb
 # config/initializers/ckeditor5.rb